top of page

 My research activities take place in theoretical computer science and deals with quantum cellular automata, simulations, models and algorithms.

 I am currently coordinator of the ANR-JCJC DisQC and local coordinator of the PEPR EPiQ and QuantEdu-France.
+Since 2024 I am consultant on quantum technologies for the “Digital, ICT” expert group for MER and the Hub France 2030.

 I am member of the Scientific Council (CSI) of the INS2I.

-I also animate the quantum activities at the LIS (give a look here) and since 2017 I organise the LIS seminars for the 'Pole Calcul'.
+I also animate the quantum activities at the LIS (give a look here)

 Get in touch!